kakaroto/Beyond20/README.md

 - Add Option to select which Roll20 game to roll into.
 - Add a dice roller so it can also be used to roll directly without roll20, if wanted.
 - Add support for special cases, like Toll the Dead, Toll the Dead, Elemental Bane, etc..
+- Add option to specify if initiative rolls send the result to the tracker or not
 - Test and fix bugs